-Landing - means a platform of any suitable construction material with or without stairs that provides direct access from grade to a ground floor access of a building, and that is not wider than 1.5 m measured from the building wall to which it is attached.
+Landing - means an exterior platform, either covered or uncovered and with or without stairs, of which the construction material and dimensions comply with the building code, that provides direct access from exterior grade to the ground floor of a building, and that, regardless of building code requirements, is not wider than 1.5 m measured from the building wall to which it is attached.
+Where a platform does not meet this description, it shall not be deemed to be a landing, and instead may have to be deemed a deck, a patio, or a porch.
 A "Landing" is not a "Balcony", "Deck", "Patio", or "Porch".